My Way: Margaret Mackie and Jamie Lee Morley

-In December 2019 footage of Margaret Mackie, a resident of Northcare Suites Care Home in Edinburgh who suffers from dementia, performing "My Way" with staff member Jamie Lee Morley, went viral after being posted online by Mackie's daughter.
+In December 2019 footage of Margaret Mackie, a resident of Northcare Suites Care Home in Edinburgh who has dementia, performing "My Way" with staff member Jamie Lee Morley, went viral after being posted online by Mackie's daughter.

 Morley later arranged to have the song professionally recorded and it was released in January 2020 as a charity single to raise funds for Alzheimer's Society and Dementia UK.
 The single peaked at number four in the iTunes top 40 UK Pop Songs live chart and number two in the Amazon best seller chart.

 Yūzō Kayama

 In Japan, Yūzō Kayama, who is usually called the Japanese Frank Sinatra, performed "My Way" in 2008 in English.
 On April 23 and 30, 2015, as part of 2 vocal overdubbed sessions, Yūzō Kayama performed "My Way" with the earlier record of Frank Sinatra as a duet.

 Public use

-The song is popularly associated with nostalgia to an individual's lifetime of events.
-Surveys beginning in 2005 have often reported that "My Way" has been the song most frequently played at funeral services in the UK.
+The song is popularly associated with nostalgia.
+Surveys beginning in 2005 have often reported that "My Way" has been the song most frequently played at funeral services in the UK until 2014 when it was replaced as the top choice by Always Look on the Bright Side of Life by Eric Idle.
 In her memoir Walk Through Walls, Marina Abramović expressed her desire for Nina Simone's version of "My Way" to be performed by Anohni at her funeral.

 "My Way" is also a popular karaoke song around the world.
 However, it has been reported to cause numerous incidents of violence and homicide among karaoke singers in the Philippines, referred to in the media as the "My Way" killings, which has led to the song being banned in many Filipino bars.

 The song's association with Sinatra led to Mikhail Gorbachev's policy of allowing other states in the Warsaw Pact to make their own policy decisions being nicknamed the Sinatra Doctrine, referencing the lyrics about doing things one's own way.
 The term was first used by Foreign Ministry spokesman Gennadi Gerasimov in 1987, who was quoted as saying "We now have the Frank Sinatra doctrine.
 He has a song, I Did It My Way.
 So every country decides on its own which road to take."

+The song was played over the public address system at Yankee Stadium after Derek Jeter ended his last home game with a walkoff RBI single on September 25, 2014.

 In 2024, the song was played at Alexei Navalny's funeral.
 French singer Yseult sang it at the end of the 2024 Summer Olympics Closing Ceremony at Stade de France in Paris.

+Australian politician Bill Shorten referenced the song in relation to his role in the deposition of former Labor prime ministers Kevin Rudd and Julia Gillard in a speech to announce that he was retiring from politics.